1 / 1

 Enjoy rooftop seating, craft beer and cocktails, innovative cuisine concepts and unique flavors!

-Head to this serene lake park for mountain views, stand-up paddleboarding and a walking path along the water.
+Or head to Sloan's Lake Park for mountain views, stand-up paddleboarding and a walking path along the water.
+It's The Mile High City’s second-largest park and claims the capital’s largest body of water.

-Tennyson Street Cultural District - Galleries and artists display and sell their work, offering everything from paintings and photography to Chinese scrolls and stage costumes.
+Each first Friday of the month, galleries and artists within the Tennyson Street Cultural District display and sell their work, offering everything from paintings and photography to Chinese scrolls and stage costumes.

 Every June, this annual event brings live music, tasty food, arts and crafts, a classic car show, and more to the neighborhood.

-Annual weekend festival in July celebrating Asian culture with food, shopping, art and thrilling dragon boat races across Sloan's Lake.
+This annual weekend festival celebrates Asian culture with food, shopping, art and thrilling dragon boat races across Sloan's Lake in the summertime.